robbydnps/nps_ss1100_fall24_FInal_Proj/README.md

 #### Requirements
 1. Complete all tasks listed in each section, paying attention to the Evaluation subsections.
-2. Use at least one section in Matlab.
+2. Use MatLab to complete at least one of the tasks.
-3. Submit the project using GitHub.
+3. Submit the project using GitHub, replacing the content of this README file with your writeup and presentation of the work.

 #### Subsystems and Tasks
 Reaction Control Subsystem (RCS): Malfunction detection and velocity change calculation.\